mathilda0902/statistical_learning/logistic/roc_curve.md

 2. Use pandas `crosstab` to get a pivot table: `pd.crosstab(col1, col2)`

-3. Use statsmodels to fit a Logistic Regression:
+3. Use `Scikit Learn` to fit a Logistic Regression:

 ```
 from sklearn.linear_model import LogisticRegression